-“An original old-school look and feel”
+“An original old-school look and feel.”

 This skatepark may not include a vert or street section, but it takes skateboarding back to its roots: the pool.
 The pool is an essential part of not only skateboarding but of skating and BMX culture too.
 Which is perfect because anybody, regardless of the sport they practice, can ride here.
 The park has a unique combi-bowl shape with concrete copings.
-It’s a massive bowl, and its edges are outlined with black and white pool tiles, giving it an original old-school look and feel.
+It’s a huge bowl, and its edges are outlined with black and white pool tiles, giving it an original old-school look and feel.

 This bowl was built for getting speed and catching air.
 Skateboarders designed the shape of the bowl for skateboarders and other extreme sports enthusiasts.
 So, don’t be afraid to drop in and catch some air or learn a new trick or two.
 Take your camera and try to get some great shots of a blunt to fakie or catch some speed to land the perfect frontside air.
-This awesome skatepark has no entrance fee, and is open 24 hours a day.
+This awesome skatepark has no entry fee, and is open 24 hours a day.

 “Be a part of this skatepark’s history.”

 It’s a great place to spend some quality time with friends outdoors.
 The skatepark itself is surrounded by playgrounds for kids, trees and lots wide open green spaces.
-It’s not just a place to skate or bike; people come here to walk, read or just spend time outside.
+It’s not just a place to skate or bike—people come here to walk, read or just spend time outside.

-If you’re ever in town, bring your board, skates or bike with you, “Spoly” your friends and don’t miss out on your chance to be a part of this skatepark’s history.
+If you’re ever in town, bring your board, skates or bike with you, “spoly” your friends and don’t miss out on your chance to be a part of this skatepark’s history.

 Skatepark Grato Bowl, Milan